Katharine is a lifelong student of history and an admitted Anglophile. She has studied in Scotland and England.

-Oubliette (pronounced "oo-blee-ett") is a French term from the verb "oublier" or "to forget".
+Oubliette (pronounced "oo-blee-ett") is a French term from the verb "oublier" (which means "to forget").
 It was so named because a prisoner was thrown down into one and then forgotten.
 An oubliette was a specialized type of dungeon, with the only entrance a trap door at the top, agonizingly out of reach of the prisoner.

-Often this horrible prison was built as a very narrow passage, not wide enough for the prisoner to sit down or even get down on his knees.
+Often this horrible prison was shaped like a very narrow passage, not wide enough for the prisoner to sit down or even get down on his knees.
 He was forced to stand or lie prone as he starved to death.
-He could tilt his head back to see the the grate, far above his head and out of reach, but that was all.
+He could tilt his head back to see the grate, far above his head and out of reach, but that was all.